styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to write examples for Relay components?

 @mikberg wrote a [fantastic blog post](https://medium.com/@mikaelberg/writing-simple-unit-tests-with-relay-707f19e90129) on this topic.
-Here's what to do:
+Here’s what to do:

 ### 1. Mock out Relay

-You'll need the content from [this Gist](https://gist.github.com/mikberg/07b4006e22aacf31ffe6) for your mocked-out Relay replacement.
+You’ll need the content from [this Gist](https://gist.github.com/mikberg/07b4006e22aacf31ffe6) for your mocked-out Relay replacement.

 ```js
 // styleguide.config.js